 Indicator 8: Percent of parents with a child receiving special education services who report that schools facilitated parent involvement as a means of improving services and results for children with disabilities.
-For more detailed information regarding this indicator, please review Indicator #8 of the State Performance Plan.
+For current information regarding this indicator please review the APR.

 Parents are an important part of their children's education.
 The Individuals with Disabilities Education Act (IDEA) ensures that parents have the opportunity to participate equally with others on Individualized Education Program (IEP) teams.

 - Parents may participate in any meetings about their child's identification, evaluation, and educational placement as a child with a disability, and any meetings about the provision of a free appropriate public education to their child.

 - Parents' rights and procedural safeguards should be explained to them throughout the special education process.